veepee-oss/Vp.FSharp.Sql/README.md

 /// Execute the command accordingly to its definition and,
 /// - return Some, if the first cell is available and of the given type.
-/// - return None, if first cell is DbNull.
+/// - return None, if first cell is DBNull.
 /// - throw an exception, otherwise.
 let executeScalarOrNone<'Scalar> connection (commandDefinition: SqliteCommandDefinition) =
     SqlCommand.executeScalarOrNone<'Scalar, _, _, _, _, _, _, _, _>